tenpy/tenpy/README.rst

 If you like it simple, you can just use intective python `help()`, Python IDEs of your choice or jupyter notebooks, or just read the source.
 Moreover, the documentation is nightly converted into HTML using `Sphinx <http://www.sphinx-doc.org>`_, and made available online at https://tenpy.github.io/.
 The big advantages of the (online) HTML documentation are a lot of cross-links between different functions, and even a search function.
-If you prefer yet another format, you can try to build the documentation yourself, as described in :doc:`doc/contributing.rst <contributing>`.
+If you prefer yet another format, you can try to build the documentation yourself, as described in ``doc/contributing.rst``, online at https://tenpy.github.io/contributing.html.

 Help - I looked at the documentation, but I don't understand how ...?
 ---------------------------------------------------------------------